MonalBarse/Chatopia/README.md

 ## Features

 - **Account Creation:** Users can create accounts to personalize their chat experience.
 - **Chat Rooms:** Join different chat rooms for diverse conversations.
-- **Real-time Messaging:** Utilizes websockets for instant communication.
+- **Real-time Messaging:** Utilizes web sockets for instant communication.
 - **Data Storage:** MongoDB is employed for efficient and scalable data storage.

 ## Tech Stack

 - **Frontend:** Built with React.js for a dynamic and responsive user interface.
+And utilizing React's Context API for state management.
 - **Backend:** Developed using Node.js and Express.js to handle server-side logic.
 - **Database:** MongoDB serves as the database for storing user accounts and chat data.
 - **Websockets:** Enables real-time communication for a seamless chatting experience.